Dricklo/Bioinf_JIGCD/README.md

 3. To what extent are the biological processes upregulated in tissue conserved across species?

 ## Dependencies
 There are a couple tools that are required to run this pipeline: HALPER, halLiftover, bedtools, GREAT, and the MEME suite.
-Other than GREAT, which is utilized outside of the command line, dependency set-up can be referenced with <.yml file>.
-If you are running this pipeline on a slurm cluster, please set up these dependencies on the cluster.

-*(We gotta make sure that setting up a conda environment with the tools works for running the eventual pipeline script file)*
+*Darrick update dependencies - aka download each tool using their instructions*

 ## Installation Instructions
 Once the system has been configured as specified in **Dependencies**, you need to clone this GitHub repository onto your machine.
 The inputs specified below are included in the repository, and the script is hard-coded to pull these inputs.